Read This First

 Prompt 2: How might I respond to someone who encourages me to believe something based on the beauty of its mystery instead of the evidence or argumentation supporting it?

-The section turns on Acknowledge the Appeal of Mystery, Express the Importance of Evidence-Based Belief, and Inquire About the Basis of Their Belief.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Acknowledge the Appeal of Mystery, Express the Importance of Evidence-Based Belief, and Inquire About the Basis of Their Belief in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Acknowledge the Appeal of Mystery distinct from Express the Importance of Evidence-Based Belief.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Acknowledge the Appeal of Mystery distinct from Express the Importance of Evidence-Based Belief.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 1. Acknowledge the Appeal of Mystery: Start by acknowledging the inherent appeal and emotional resonance of mystery.